zenaro147/NeoGB-Printer/README.md

 ## Gameboy Link Cable Setup
 Gameboy Original/Color Link Cable Pinout.
 If you don't want to sacrifice a Link Cable, you can use this [Gameboy Link Cable Breakout PCB](https://github.com/Palmr/gb-link-cable) to connect the pins and keep your Link Cable safely !
 [You can buy this board here, from OSH Park](https://oshpark.com/shared_projects/srSgm3Yj).
 A bit of do-it-yourself is necessary at this step if you do not use a breakout board.

 Different from Arduino that operates in 5V like the GameBoy, the ESP32 operate is in 3.3V on its pins by default.
 You will need a [tiny bidirectionnal Level Shifter like this](https://pt.aliexpress.com/item/1005001839292815.html) to handle the communication protocol and prevent any overvoltage/undervoltage from any side.
-Direct connection between Game Boy and ESP pins without level shifter may work but we do not recommand this for reliability reasons.
+Direct connection between Game Boy and ESP pins without level shifter may work but we do not recommend this for reliability reasons.

 Connect the Game Boy serial pins to the ESP pins following this scheme:
 ```